 - You have no current cases pending against you.

 Expunging Your Record in the Same Hearing

-Ordinarily, a motion for an expungement is conjointly filed with the petition for reduction.
+Ordinarily, a motion for expungement is conjointly filed with the petition for reduction.
 An expungement is codified under Penal Code section 1203.4 allowing the court to withdraw its finding of guilt and dismiss the case.
 If the court grants the expungement petition, it will issue an order for dismissal that it transmitted to the department of justice to add a notation reflecting that the conviction has been dismissed.

 Contact Us to Schedule a Free Consultation